The Grounded Theory Institute.

 ***Next troubleshooting seminars***

-2-3 June, 2016 Dr. Helen Scott and Dr. Tom Andrews will lead a seminar in London, UK.
-For further information contact Dr. Scott firstname.lastname@example.org
+This seminar will be led by Dr. Helen Scott and Dr. Tom Andrews .
+For further information contact Helen at firstname.lastname@example.org

 See Seminars for further information on all the upcoming seminars.
 Barney Glaser's now world famous troubleshooting seminars are designed for PhD candidates to trouble shoot exactly their next question with regard to doing their GT dissertation.
 The goal is to get candidates closer to finishing the PhD dissertation, by troubleshooting their current GT problem(s) and listening to other student's current GT problems in an open, supportive and noncompetitive discussion.
 Seminars cover the many GT issues candidates face in completing their PhD dissertation.
 All students will learn from each other, and receive invaluable help.

 Grounded Theory Introductory Workshop, London, UK